cynthiatreger/phsm-traffic-inspection/README.md

 This article present two ways to inspect traffic destined to a Payment HSM:
 * Solution #1 - Firewall with SNAT
-* Solution #2 - Firewall & Reverse proxy
+* Solution #2 - Firewall & reverse proxy

 # Solution #1 - Firewall with SNAT